 If in practice everything seems to be going well in your life at the moment, you may have to go back further to understand the origin of why you constantly feel like something is lacking.
 As the author Lise Bourbeau explains, there are 5 wounds of the soul, and they leave many more marks than we think.
 Some people need displays of emotion to fill the emotional void from their past.
 A child who has suffered by not feeling supported by a parent of the opposite sex and who hasn’t received loving affection, or someone who has experienced a painful breakup; will have lacked emotional food and will be scared that the situation will happen again, so they go against the feeling of absence.

 This feeling and its consequences are often frustrating and produce the opposite of the desired effect.
-Indeed, those who want to get themselves noticed but aren’t natural should be quiet rather than talking about something which won’t do them any favours.
+Indeed, those who want to get themselves noticed but aren’t natural should be quiet rather than talking about something, which won’t do them any favors.
 Also, by feeling sorry for ourselves in order to make others feel sorry for us, we end up wearing down their patience and scaring them away.
 As they say, it is better to be noticed for your absence rather than for your presence.
 However, how do we do that when (we think) we need other people?

-Confronted with this excessive need for attention preventing us from living, we all want to pull through and feel appeased (and not wear down the patience of those around us!).
+Confronted with this excessive need for awareness preventing us from living, we all want to pull through and feel appeased (and not wear down the patience of those around us!).
 The good news is that curing this need is very possible, here are our best tips:

 1. “Be the master of your destiny, the captain of your ship”

 Or simply be a leader!
-Rather than waiting alone in your room for someone to pay you attention, take the lead and go and see other people, suggest an activity that that you care about.
+Rather than waiting alone in your room for someone to pay you attention, take the lead and go and see other people, suggest an activity that you care about.